Peregrina (Mexican TV series)

 Peregrina (English: Pilgrim) is a Mexican telenovela produced by Nathalie Lartilleux for Televisa.
-The series is a remake of the Venezuelan telenovela Kassandra.
-It premiered on November 14, 2005 and ended on March 31, 2006.
+The series is a remake of the 1973 Venezuelan telenovela Peregrina.
+It premiered on 14 November 2005 and ended on 31 March 2006.
 It became an unexpected success, garnering ratings in excess of 30 points.

 África Zavala starred as protagonist and Eduardo Capetillo starred has a dual role of protagonist/antagonist, while Jacqueline Andere, Cynthia Klitbo and Natasha Dupeyrón starred as antagonists.